Have you been to the Nordics? If you are looking for a city break or a weekend escape in Europe, then Oslo in Norway might just be the place to visit.

 There are so many things to do in Oslo.
 This is one of the places where getting the city card made a lot of sense for us, so we purchased the Oslo Pass and made the most out of it.

 Transport was included with the Oslo Pass, so we were able to explore the city by bus, ferry and train.
-If you are wondering what to do in Oslo or what to see in Oslo, then read our top recommendations below.
+If you are wondering about the best things to see and do in Oslo, the attractions below were some of our favourites during our visit.

 The Royal Palace (Det Kongelige Slott) is the official residence of the current Norwegian monarch.
 It was built in the 19th century as the Norwegian residence of King Charles III John, who reigned as king of Norway and Sweden.